Animals matter

 - Angel Flinn

-Cows farmed for their milk are repeatedly impregnated and their babies are taken away from them soon after birth, destined for an instant death or a short life kept in a veal crate.
-The cows are killed after a few years, when their milk production is no longer economical.
+Cows farmed for their milk are repeatedly impregnated and their babies are taken away from them soon after birth, destined either for immediate killing or for a short life before slaughter.
+The cows themselves are killed after only a few years, when their milk production is no longer considered economical.

 The animals we use and eat do not live comfortably on idyllic farms, as some honest research will quickly reveal.
-The flesh on your plate comes from the body of sentient beings who value their own life and who did not willingly give it up to you.
-There is a better way, for you and all animals.
+The flesh on your plate comes from the body of a sentient being who valued their own life and who did not willingly give it up to you.
+There is a better way, for both humans and our fellow animals.

 "The time will come when men such as I will look upon the murder of animals as they now look upon the murder of men."